 »Master of Science in Computational and Data Sciences

-- Analytics and Applied Mathematics
+- Predictive Analytics

-- Bioinformatics and Computational Biology
+- Bioinformatics and Biotechnology

-- Earth System Science
+- Economic Science

 According to academic forecasters and business analysts, computational and data science is one of the most rapidly emerging areas of study in the nation.
 Chapman’s graduate program in computational and data science will help you find your place in this ever-growing field.
 Upon graduation, you’ll be greeted with a diverse range of career options.
 Graduates go on to work in the areas of aerospace engineering, data science, environmental modeling, medical development, gene sequencing, geology and meteorology.